prebid/prebid-server/docs/endpoints/info/bidders/bidderName.md

 If `capabilities.app` or `capabilities.site` do not exist, then this Bidder does not support that platform.
 OpenRTB Requests which define a `request.app` or `request.site` property will fail if a `request.imp[i].ext.{bidderName}` exists for a Bidder which doesn't support them.

+- `vendors` : A list of vendors this Bidder supports for viewability scores.